 The Deschutes River Conservancy (DRC) is a 501(c)3 non-profit corporation founded in 1996 by the Environmental Defense, the Confederated Tribes of the Warm Springs Reservation and local irrigation districts.
 Since then, we have built a strong foundation for collaborative work in the Deschutes Basin.

-To date, the DRC’s programs have restored 200 cubic feet per second (cfs) to the Deschutes River and its tributaries—the equivalent of more than eight Olympic-size swimming pools pouring into these rivers every hour.
+To date, the DRC’s programs have restored more than 250 cubic feet per second (CFS) to the Deschutes River and its tributaries—the equivalent of more than nine Olympic-size swimming pools pouring into these rivers every hour.